nazdridoy/inferoxy-hub/README.md

 - Chat, Image, Image‑to‑Image, Video, and TTS in one app
 - Works with any HF model exposed by your proxy
 - Multi‑provider routing; default provider is `auto`
-- Streaming chat and curated presets/examples
+- Streaming chat and curated examples

 ### Quick Start (Hugging Face Space)
 Add Space secrets: